MicrosoftDocs/cpp-docs/docs/dotnet/how-to-define-and-consume-classes-and-structs-cpp-cli.md

 ## <a name="BKMK_Hide_by_signature_functions"></a> Hide-by-signature functions

-In standard C++, a function in a base class is hidden by a function that has the same name in a derived class, even if the derived-class function does not have the same number or kind of parameters.
-This is referred to as *hide-by-name* semantics.
-In a reference type, a function in a base class can only be hidden by a function in a derived class if both the name and the parameter list are the same.
-This is known as *hide-by-signature* semantics.
+In standard C++, a function in a base class gets hidden by a function that has the same name in a derived class, even if the derived-class function doesn't have the same kind or number of parameters.
+It's known as *hide-by-name* semantics.
+In a reference type, a function in a base class only gets hidden by a function in a derived class if both the name and the parameter list are the same.
+It's known as *hide-by-signature* semantics.

 A class is considered a hide-by-signature class when all of its functions are marked in the metadata as `hidebysig`.
-By default, all classes that are created under **/clr** have `hidebysig` functions.
+By default, all classes that are created under **`/clr`** have `hidebysig` functions.
 When a class has `hidebysig` functions, the compiler doesn't hide functions by name in any direct base classes, but if the compiler encounters a hide-by-name class in an inheritance chain, it continues that hide-by-name behavior.

 Under hide-by-signature semantics, when a function is called on an object, the compiler identifies the most derived class that contains a function that could satisfy the function call.
-If there is only one function in the class that could satisfy the call, the compiler calls that function.
-If there is more than one function in the class that could satisfy the call, the compiler uses overload resolution rules to determine which function to call.
+If there's only one function in the class that satisfies the call, the compiler calls that function.
+If there's more than one function in the class that could satisfy the call, the compiler uses overload resolution rules to determine which function to call.
 For more information about overload rules, see [Function Overloading](../cpp/function-overloading.md).

 For a given function call, a function in a base class might have a signature that makes it a slightly better match than a function in a derived class.
 However, if the function was explicitly called on an object of the derived class, the function in the derived class is called.

-Because the return value is not considered part of a function's signature, a base-class function is hidden if it has the same name and takes the same number and kind of arguments as a derived-class function, even if it differs in the type of the return value.
+Because the return value isn't considered part of a function's signature, a base-class function gets hidden if it has the same name and takes the same kind and number of arguments as a derived-class function, even if it differs in the type of the return value.

-The following sample shows that a function in a base class is not hidden by a function in a derived class.
+The following sample shows that a function in a base class isn't hidden by a function in a derived class.

 ```cpp
 // compile with: /clr